bharathwaj-sankara/MongoDB-Two-Day/day_2/README.md

 mongofiles -d sample_data delete zips.json
 ```

-## Integration with Node JS Using Mongoose
+## Integration with Node JS

 - Since MongoDB contains a JavaScript runtime, it is an obvious choice to use it in conjunction with Node JS.
-- There are a few different Node packages that give us API methods to interact with MongoDB in a clear and simple way.
+- If we want Node JS to talk to MongoDB however we need to install a driver that interfaces between the two.
-- One of these packages is called Mongoose, and it is essentially a piece of software that gives us data modeling, validation, and querying capabilities beyond the standard MongoDB interface.
+- We will be using the NPM package "mongodb" to make this happen.

 #### Install Node JS